See Position Description

 thereafter at the discretion of the College until the position is

 filled.
-This position performs its duties on both
+This position performs its duties on the

-already residing within the Bay Area, the successful candidate must
+Campus, so if not already residing within the Bay Area, the

-selected to interview for a position at the College, all interviews
+interview for a position at the College, interviews may be held in

 College of Marin strives to embrace diversity in all forms: it